Back

 We are in a sector where most entrepreneurs only look at the turnover, whereas the pillar of the restaurant business is the margin.
 They wait for the first balance sheet to discover the reality of the margin they have generated and sometimes it's too late.
 With Inpulse, I can monitor the actual gross margin, optimize and understand why there are discrepancies with the theoretical."

-- Theoretical material cost
+- Theoretical food cost

-- The real material cost
+- The real food cost

 Differences in actual and theoretical consumption